 The best way to grow as a personal brand is to build a community around your niche or the solution you offer to them.

-This way, not just they are connected to you but also inter-connected to each other.
+This way, they are not just connected to you but also inter-connected to each other.

 By creating a community, you can have a self-sustainable model of cross-engagement without pressuring too much on creating content all the time.